 \section{Introduction}

-A user performance in Direct Sequence (DS)- Code Division Multiple Access (CDMA) depends on a signature code, which can be optimized to increase signal-to-interference plus noise ratio (SINR).
-Several works in the literature ~\cite{rapajic95,ulukus01,wong01,rajappan02, viswanath99-1,viswanath99-2, rose02} have investigated a joint transmitter-receiver signature optimization and showed that a performance difference between optimized and random signatures can be substantial.
-However, adapting signature adds more complexity and requires knowledge of channel and interference covariance at both the transmitter and receiver.
-All aforementioned works assume that perfect estimates of channel and interference covariance are available.
+User performance in Direct Sequence (DS)- Code Division Multiple Access (CDMA) depends on a signature code, which can be optimized to increase the signal-to-interference plus noise ratio (SINR).
+Several works in the literature~\cite{rapajic95,ulukus01,wong01,rajappan02, viswanath99-1,viswanath99-2, rose02} have investigated a joint transmitter-receiver signature optimization problem and have shown that the performance difference between optimized and random signatures can be substantial.
+However, adapting the signature increases the complexity and requires knowledge of the channel and interference covariance at both the transmitter and receiver.
+All aforementioned works assumed that perfect estimates of the channel and interference covariance were available.
 This assumption, especially at the transmitter, is not practical.

-A receiver typically estimates channel coefficients and interference covariance from pilot signals during training period.
-The accuracy of the estimation increases with amount of available pilots.
-The transmitter, on the other hand, is usually unable to directly estimate the forward channel.
-However, channel information may be obtained from the receiver via a feedback channel.
-Thus, accuracy of channel information at the transmitter depends on available feedback rate, which is normally low.
+Typically, a receiver estimates channel coefficients and interference covariance from pilot signals during a training period.
+The accuracy of the estimation increases with the number of available pilots.
+On the other hand, the transmitter is usually unable to directly estimate the forward channel and may obtain channel information from the receiver via a feedback channel.
+Thus, accuracy of channel information at the transmitter depends on the available feedback rate, which is normally low.
 In recent years, many researchers~\cite{cdma05,dai09,love03, mukkavilli03, mimo, roh_it04, lau04, zhou04ciss} have proposed feedback schemes in which the receiver computes and quantizes the optimal signature and relays the quantized coefficients to the transmitter via a low-rate feedback channel.
-References~\cite{love03, mukkavilli03, mimo, roh_it04,lau04, zhou04ciss} consider multiantenna systems where spatial signatures are optimized and quantized.
-Here our interest is signature quantization in DS-CDMA and its performance, which depends largely on quantization codebook and available feedback rate.
+References~\cite{love03, mukkavilli03, mimo, roh_it04,lau04, zhou04ciss} considered multiantenna systems where spatial signatures were optimized and quantized.
+In the present paper, the focus is on signature quantization in DS-CDMA and its performance, which depends largely on the quantization codebook and available feedback rate.